Mont Blanc

 Catch up with friends

-So, get out there, don’t be afraid to meet new people, and convey the kind of body language that you would want to see in return.
+So, get out there, don’t be afraid to meet new people, and convey the kind of body language you would want to see in return.

 You will be amazed at the results you get.

-4. Let your hair down
+9. Let your hair down

 So, when you get to your destination, throw yourselves into it.

-Go eat and drink where the locals do.
+Eat and drink where the locals do.

 Join in with their parties, watch the sunrise on the most beautiful beaches, and embrace the daily life of your destination.